acrolinx/clj-queue-by/README.md

 [Fair Scheduler](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/FairScheduler.html) used
 in Apache Hadoop.

-Imagine having a hash-map items with a `:name` key in it:
+Imagine having hash-map items with a `:name` key in it:

      {:name "alice"
       :data 1}

-If you push several items with different names into the queue, it will create separate queues per key.
+If you push several items with different names into the queue, it creates separate queues per key.

     "alice": item1, item2
     "bob":   item3